 - Kingdoms Under Domain Eukarya

-One of the most widely used is the system which classify organisms into five kingdoms namely:
+One of the most widely used in the system which classifies organisms into five kingdoms, namely:

 However, recent studies revealed and provided support for the emergence of another domain: Archaea.

-The former domain Prokarya, which consists only of bacteria, has been divided into two separate domains: Bacteria (and) Archaea.
-Archaea are minute organisms which thrive at extreme environmental conditions like high pressure and temperature.
+The former domain Prokarya, which consists only of bacteria, has been divided into two separate sub-domains: Bacteria and Archaea.
+Archaea are minute organisms that thrive at extreme environmental conditions like high pressure and temperature.

 Three Domains of Life

 In summary, the three domains of life are:

 In the diagram below, the domains Prokarya (Bacteria), Archaea, and Eukarya are illustrated and are differentiated from each other.
-Apparently, none of these domains is ancestral to each other and each has unique and distinguishable features as well as shared characteristics.
-In this article, the domain Eukarya will be on focus.
+None of these domains is ancestral to each other, and each has unique and distinguishable features as well as shared characteristics.
+In this page, the domain Eukarya will be on focus.

 What is Domain Eukarya? (aka Eukaryota)

 Coming from the Greek words “eu“, which means “true“, and “karyon” which means, “nut“, the domain Eukarya is composed of organisms having “true nucleus“.

 Eukaryotic cells, as their cells are called, are perhaps the most complex in terms of both external and internal structures, and physiological and reproductive processes.
-Among all domains in the biological world, members of the domain Eukarya definitely have the largest body size and body mass.
+Among all domains in the biological world, members of the domain Eukarya have the most significant body size and body mass.

-To explain such bizarre event, scientist Lynn Margulis proposed the so-called “Endosymbiotic Theory“.
+To explain such a bizarre event, scientist Lynn Margulis proposed the so-called “Endosymbiotic Theory“.

-- This theory states that the mitochondria (powerhouse of the cell), and the chloroplasts (structure for photosynthesis) were once single-celled organisms that have been engulfed by “proto-eukaryotic” cells.
-Check out the Cellular Respiration Equation here.
+- This theory states that the mitochondria (the powerhouse of the cell), and the chloroplasts (structure for photosynthesis) were once single-celled organisms that have been engulfed by “proto-eukaryotic” cells.

-- Interestingly, the eukaryotic mitochondria and chloroplasts have a different set of genetic material as compared to the cell itself, hence a compelling evidence that they were once bacterial cells.
+- The eukaryotic mitochondria and chloroplasts have a different set of genetic materials as compared to the cell itself.
+Hence it proves that they were once bacterial cells.